 Individual Lightning Lane Attractions

-There are 2 attractions in each Disney World theme park that are not included in the list of Genie+ attractions, but instead are part of the Individual Lightning Lane selections.
+There is 1 attraction in each Disney World theme park that is not included in the list of Genie+ attractions, but instead it is part of the Individual Lightning Lane selections.
 These tend to be the most popular rides in each park.

 Here is the official list of Individual Lightning Lane attractions at Walt Disney World: